mattrussi/gitlab-com-runbooks/docs/monitoring/README.md

       at this level.
    1. This adds "external context" to metrics.
 Hostnames, service types, shards, stages, etc.
-1. If the metric is the result of a rule (recording or alerting), by static labels on that rule definition.
+1. If the metric is the result of a rule (whether recording or alerting), by static labels on that rule definition.
    1. e.g. for an alert: `{severity="S1"}`.
 1. Static "external labels", applied at the prometheus server level.
    1. e.g. `{env="gprd", monitor="db"}`
    1. These are added by prometheus when a metric is part of an alerting rule, and sent to alertmanager, but are not stored in the TSDB and cannot be queried.
+         - Note that these external labels are additional to the rule-level labels that might have already been defined - see point above.
          - There was an open issue on prometheus to change this, but I can't find it.
    1. These are also applied by thanos-sidecar (more later) so _are_ exposed to